Current Water Supply Conditions and Outlook

 Our overall water supply situation and outlook is good.

-Chester Morse Lake at the Overflow Dike is at elevation 1551.5 feet, about 1.1 feet lower than last week, and about 0.8 feet above its long term average (based on the years 1989 to 2005).
-Masonry Pool Reservoir at Masonry Dam is at elevation 1550.1 feet, about 2.0 feet lower than last week, and about 1.3 feet above its long term average.
-The South Fork Tolt Reservoir at the South Fork Tolt Dam is at elevation 1753.1 feet, about the same as last week, and about 1.9 feet above its long term average.
-Water releases from reservoir storage are actively being managed for water supply, fish habitat and flood management objectives for both the Cedar and South Fork Tolt Rivers.
+Chester Morse Lake at the Overflow Dike is at elevation 1560.9 feet, about 1.2 feet lower than last week, and about 3.0 feet above its long term average (based on the years 1989 to 2005).
+Masonry Pool Reservoir at Masonry Dam is at elevation 1560.8 feet, about 1.3 feet lower than last week, and about 4.0 feet above its long term average.
+The South Fork Tolt Reservoir at the South Fork Tolt Dam is at elevation 1756.4 feet, about 2.2 feet lower than last week, and about 2.3 feet below its long term average.
+Water releases from reservoir storage are actively being managed for water supply and fish habitat management objectives for both the Cedar and South Fork Tolt Rivers.

-Water consumption for the previous seven days averaged approximately 104 mgd.
-That is more than the 103 mgd consumed during the same period last year, and less than the average of 117 mgd used during the same period over the years 1999-2008.
+Water consumption for the previous seven days averaged approximately 188 mgd.
+That is more than the 167 mgd consumed during the same period last year, and more than the average of 186 mgd used during the same period over the years 1999-2008.

-Adult summer-run steelhead continue to hold in the Tolt River basin.
-Most of these fish move into the upper reaches of the South Fork Tolt River where they hold through the summer and fall, then spawn during the following winter and spring.
-Young coho, steelhead, resident and adfluvial trout are rearing in the Cedar.
-Young steelhead and coho are rearing in the South Fork Tolt.
+Adult summer-run steelhead are returning to the Tolt River basin.
+Most of these fish will move into the upper reaches of the South Fork Tolt where they hold through the summer and fall, then spawn during the following winter and spring.

 View Current Water Supply Graphs (pdf)